 Germany was not only defeated, it has faced too much horror to sweep under a simplified narrative, and so Germans have found a way to remember war through mourning.
 Their Remembrance is based on grief, not victory.
 And perhaps that may be a gift to all of us, if we consider that remembering war only from the victor’s point of view has not helped America from coming far too close to what it is proud of defeating in WW2.

 For me, that is the way remembrance really ought to be- if remembrance is only about victory it perpetuates enmity into the future.
-It is heartbreaking knowing how much Germany has done to repent of war and the Holocaust and to see the way Hollywood portrays Germans in so many of its movies.
+It is heartbreaking knowing how much Germany has done to repent of war and the Holocaust and to see the way Hollywood still portrays Germans in so many of its movies.

 If Remembrance is not an act of reconciliation, an act of regret, an act of peace, of healing, it continues to be an act of enmity.

-There was an artist who made her life work a to protest war.
+There was an artist who made her life work a protest against war.
 Her name is Kathe Kollwitz and it is her art that we have looked at while I was talking.
 These prints and drawings are her response to what she called those “unspeakably difficult years” of World War I and its aftermath, and focuses on the sorrows of those left behind—parents, mothers, widows, and children.
 By eliminating references to a specific time or place, Kollwitz wanted her work to be of relevance to all mothers and children who have suffered in war.

 I have looked at Kollwitz’s work often and then one day it dawned on me.
 The children she portrays in her art are not only the children of the enemy- they ARE the enemy.
 These little children, these ones which Kollwitz bore witness to, are the generation that ended up fighting for Germany in WW2.